StupidRepo/EggIncServerReimpl/README.md

 # NeoInc
-An Egg, Inc. server re-implementation, made in Python.
+An Egg, Inc. server re-implementation, made in Go.

 > [!WARNING]
 > This is a fan project and is not intended to be used for cheating or hacking on official Egg, Inc. servers in any way.